 The Faculty internship supervisor provides the academic framework for a student’s internship experience by identifying clear learning objectives and determining appropriate academic assignments.
 Internships taken for academic credit must have a Faculty supervisor oversee these assignments and learning goals.
 Internships take only for Odyssey credit can have either a Faculty or administrative staff supervisor to oversee reflection and learning goals.
 The Hendrix supervisor is responsible for assigning the credit at the completion of the internship.
-To that end, the Director of Career Services provides each faculty supervisor with information regarding the student’s participation in and completion of the Professional Development Workshops as well as the evaluation by the internship site supervisor.
+To that end, the Coordinator of Employment and Internships provides each supervisor with information regarding the student’s participation in and completion of the Professional Development Workshops as well as the evaluation by the internship site supervisor.

 Career Services Professional Development Workshops

 During the internship experience, students are required to participate in three Professional Development Workshops meant to build upon their work-site experiences and bridge the gap between student and professional.
-For summer internships the seminar is conducted using the College’s online platform Moodle.
 The workshops include professional development, career/personal exploration topics and assignments as well as group discussion on the nature and purpose of the student’s internship.

 Internships can satisfy certain credit types within the academic field: